avajs/ava/docs/recipes/react.md

 ```

 `enzyme` also has a `mount` and `render` helper to test in an actual browser environment, if you want to use these helpers, you will have to setup a browser environment, to do so, you should check out the [browser testing recipe](https://github.com/sindresorhus/ava/blob/master/docs/recipes/browser-testing.md).

+Here is a simple and minimal example of testing react components using `ava` and `enzyme` along with browser testing: https://github.com/adriantoine/ava-enzyme-demo

 ## Using JSX helpers